attilammagyar/mpe-emulator/README.txt

 or look for the "Releases" section at its GitHub page at https://github.com/attilammagyar/mpe-emulator .

+See the "Before Installing: Choosing a Distribution" section below to find out which package you need.
+TL;DR: it's most probably the x86_64 FST edition if your host application supports VST 2 plugins.

 (The source code is also available on GitHub under the terms of the GNU General Public License Version 3.)